Take in the sights, sounds and spices that keep travellers coming back to Morocco again and again.

 There are currently no scheduled departures on our Best of Morocco Family Holiday trip.
 If you are interested in other trips in the region visit one of the links below.

-While wifi is available in our hotels it is important to note that wifi works best in the hotel foyer and will be very slow in the rooms.
-An easier option may be to purchase a sim card in country to stay connected.
+5. While Wi-Fi is available in our hotels it is important to note that wi-fi works best in the hotel foyer and will be very slow in the rooms.
+An easier option may be to purchase a SIM card in Morocco to stay connected.